ledenis/type-away/README.md

 * `xdotool` (Linux only): simulate keyboard input
 * or the system clipboard + paste command (`Ctrl/Cmd` + `V`) on Windows and Mac (the latter is untested)

-On Linux, you can force the clipboard mode by setting the env variable `TA_USE_CLIPBOARD=true`.
+On Linux, you can force the clipboard mode by setting the env variable `TA_USE_CLIPBOARD` (this still uses `xdotool` for the paste command).

 ## Requirements